I recently did a quick update on my current fitness challenge HERE and subsequently received the question below from one of my readers about my diet.

 I work late so sometimes in the middle of the night, I have a snack of rice crackers or something light.
 I mix it up here and there but that’s the basic template.

 A cross-section of the herbs and veggies I eat frequently include:

 - Spring Onions

 As for sweets, I haven’t given them up.
-I love chocolate and I eat it within moderation.
-A bar of my favourite here and there.
+I love chocolate and eat it in moderation.
+A bar of my favorite here and there.
 That’s the only sweet thing I eat.
-I hate all other types of candy.
+I dislike all other types of candy.

 Let me know if you have any more questions in the comments section.
 Good luck!

 Abi is a curly hair expert who delved into the world of natural oils after severe hair loss issues.
 Through her research, study, and testing, she was able to regrow her bald spots & a healthy head of hair.
 She is the founder of Healthy Natural Hair Products & Ade Ori Hair Care, and the author of the highly-rated Healthy Hair Care Series.
 She continues to study hair science, Ayurveda, and natural and healthy solutions for hair and skin.
 Learn more about our Editorial Guidelines…

 This post contains affiliate links which means I will make a small commission if you purchase through those links.
 Read full disclosure HERE.